aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/worksheets/protect-and-unprotect-worksheet/_index.md

 A simply protected worksheet is one which is not protected with a password.
 Such worksheets can be unprotected by calling the unprotect method without passing a parameter.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-UnprotectingSimplyProtectedWorksheet-UnprotectingSimplyProtectedWorksheet.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-UnprotectingSimplyProtectedWorksheet-UnprotectingSimplyProtectedWorksheet.java" >}}

 ### **Unprotecting a Password Protected Worksheet**

 A password protected worksheet is one that is protected with a password.
 Such worksheets can be unprotected by calling an overloaded version of the Unprotect method that takes the password as a parameter.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-UnprotectProtectSheet-UnprotectProtectSheet.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-UnprotectProtectSheet-UnprotectProtectSheet.java" >}}

 ## **Advanced Protection Settings since Excel XP**